cloudControl/documentation/Guides/PHP/Symfony 1.4.md

         'frontend', $environment, $debug
     );

-What that will do is, if we're not using the local development environment, determined by having ``localdomain`` in the url, then we will retrieve a copy of the credentials file from the environment settings, that comes with every exoscale application deployment by default.
+What that will do is, if we're not using the local development environment, determined by having ``localdomain`` in the url, then we will retrieve a copy of the credentials file from the environment settings, that comes with every CloudKilat application deployment by default.

 In there, we'll look for what the value of the **APPLICATION_ENV** config var is.
 If it's set, then we set the environment to be that.
 If it's not set, then we'll set the environment to ``prod``, so that we have a safe and sane default at all times.